 How to Protect Cucumber Plants from Pests

-Aphids will also get at cucumbers, actually aphids seem to get at everything.
+Aphids will also get at cucumbers; actually, aphids seem to get at everything.
 They reproduce rapidly and colonies of them are difficult to control.
-At the first sign of aphids, treat the plant with an insecticidal soap.
-Other ideas to combat aphids are planting in an aluminum foil covered bed, and filling yellow pans with water, which will entice the aphids and drown them.
+At the first sign of aphids, treat the plant with insecticidal soap.
+Other ideas to combat aphids are planting in an aluminum foil-covered bed and filling yellow pans with water, which will entice the aphids and drown them.
 Encourage beneficial insects that prey on aphids by planting flowers nearby that attract them.
 Aphids and leafhoppers also introduce mosaic virus into the garden.

-Leafhoppers suck the juice form the leaves and stems of cucumbers.
+Leafhoppers suck the juice from the leaves and stems of cucumbers.
 Here again is a situation where the use of row covers can mitigate infestation.
 Also, spray with insecticidal soap.

 Spider mites also love cucumbers.
 Spray them with water or insecticidal soap or rotenone.
 Encourage beneficial predators, such as ladybugs and lacewings.
 Whiteflies can also be found congregating on the underside of the cucumber leaves.
 Again, beneficial insects should be encouraged.
 Also, remove infested leaves.